Dressel makes history with three world golds in one night

 BUDAPEST (Reuters) - Caeleb Dressel of the United States became the first swimmer to win three gold medals in a single evening at the world championships after producing a trio of storming performances on Saturday.

-Dressel's sprint heroics were compiled in just over 90 minutes, interspersed by Sarah Sjostrom's world record in the women's 50 meters freestyle on another stunning night's racing at the Duna Arena.
+Dressel's sprint heroics were compiled in just under two hours, interspersed by Sarah Sjostrom's world record in the women's 50 metres freestyle on another stunning night's racing at the Duna Arena.

+With the men's 4x100m medley to come, he needs one more title to draw level with Michael Phelps's record of seven golds at the 2007 championships.

+"It was physically challenging, mentally straining with lots of emotional energy," Dressel said of his night's work.
+"You have to enjoy the moment and refocus very quickly."

 Dressel began his historic evening in the men's 50m freestyle, posting a world textile best time of 21.15 seconds.
 Brazil's Bruno Fratus took silver, 0.12 seconds back, with Ben Proud of Britain snatching bronze.

+"I don't consider myself a talented guy, but I'm sure a hard worker," said Fratus.

-The 20-year-old American then had 33 minutes to ready himself for the men's 100m butterfly.
+The 20-year-old Dressel then had 33 minutes to ready himself for the men's 100m butterfly.

-Dressel never trailed and delivered two lengths of sizzling pace in 49.86 seconds.
-Edging ever closer to Michael Phelps's 2009 world record, he finished 0.04 seconds shy of the eight-year-old mark.
+He never trailed and delivered two lengths of sizzling pace in 49.86 seconds.
+Edging ever closer to Phelps's 2009 world record, he finished 0.04 seconds shy of the eight-year-old mark.

 Dressel's speed, coupled with the sheer noise inside the arena, clearly lifted Kristof Milak of Hungary who posted a world junior record time for silver.